Angular-Wave/angular.ts/src/directive/controller/controller.md

 ## Example

 Here is a simple form for editing user contact information.
 Adding, removing, clearing, and greeting are methods declared on the controller (see source tab).
-These methods can easily be called from the AngularJS markup.
+These methods can easily be called from the AngularTS markup.
 Any changes to the data are automatically reflected in the View without the need for a manual update.

 Two different declaration styles are included below:

 - One binds methods and properties directly onto the controller using `this`: `ng-controller="SettingsController1 as settings"`
 - One injects `$scope` into the controller: `ng-controller="SettingsController2"`

-The second option is more common in the AngularJS community and is generally used in boilerplates and in this guide.
+The second option is more common in the AngularTS community and is generally used in boilerplates and in this guide.
 However, there are advantages to binding properties directly to the controller and avoiding scope.

 - Using `controller as` makes it obvious which controller you are accessing in the template when multiple controllers apply to an element.
 - If you are writing your controllers as classes you have easier access to the properties and methods, which will appear on the scope, from inside the controller code.